Tutor.com is a site that hires people as Independent Contractors to tutor students who need help with their homework via a secured online environment.

 While the most lucrative route to go as a paid tutor is starting your own business, this may offer an opportunity to earn some money if you don’t have the means, or the desire, to do that.
 Details below:

 How much does Tutor.com pay?

-Pay is between $9 and $13 an hour during tutoring sessions.
+Tutor.com pay rates are between $9 and $13 an hour during tutoring sessions.
 The exact pay rate a person receives depends on the difficulty of the subject and how many hours they have tutored.
 Bonuses and other incentives are also possible with this company.

 I looked, but couldn’t find how often they pay or through what method.
 As of 2007, according to a thread I found on the Work at Home Mom forum, they paid through either check or Paypal.
 That may no longer be the case.

 People who work for them have said that they can easily make an extra $600 per month for working just two hours a night.